mendix/docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 #### Improvements

-* We have added OneAgent support for [Dynatrace](/developerportal/operate/dynatrace-metrics/) monitoring in Mendix Cloud V4.
+* We have added OneAgent support for [Dynatrace](/developerportal/operate/dynatrace-metrics/) monitoring in the Mendix Cloud.
-* `DT_TENANT` environment variable is now required for the Dynatrace integration.
+* The `DT_TENANT` environment variable is now required for the Dynatrace integration.

 ### February 21st, 2023